gtag('event', 'click', { 'event_category': 'PDF Download' });

 Wesley in Birmingham Children’s Hospital

 Wesley received his biliary atresia diagnosis and Kasai on January 4 and his surgery went technically well.
 We were discharged seven days later and given lots of information about what to do and who to speak to if we had any concerns.
-We won’t know if Wesley’s Kasai has been successful for another few months but so far, even back home, the liver team have been fantastic.
-We speak with them on a weekly basis and they are always keeping us in the loop with any blood results or future plans.
+The liver team have been fantastic.
+We speak with them regularly and they are always keeping us in the loop with any blood results or future plans.

 Wesley now has an NG feeding tube to help him gain some weight.
 I was initially upset at the thought of it but having reached out to other BA parents, I was assured that this would benefit him and they were right – it’s been fantastic!
-He’s gained almost a full pound and has started growing again which has really been a massive relief to us.
 We’re now in a little routine with his bolus feeds and pump feeding so we can finally enjoy feeding time again.
 It means we also get to watch him thrive and have lots of energy to be a happy little boy!

 CLDF support